FrostSource/HLACaptionReplacer/README.md

 Short hand options are case-sensitive.

+- -h / --help

+    Displays these options and a link to this github.

 - -S / --settings

     Generates a `settings.json` file or overwrites the existing one, allowing the user to modify settings without using the command line.
 The program will read from this file when launching.